well-typed/memory-usage-zurihac-2021/README.md

 The second profiling mode is info table profiling which is new in GHC 9.2.
-The process of creating and viewing a profile is the same as with `-hT`, but the detailed pane is now the most useful as that's the only want to get information about about the specific names of the info tables.
+The process of creating and viewing a profile is the same as with `-hT`, but the detailed pane is now the most useful as that's the only way to get information about about the specific names of the info tables.
+In the stacked view, the index of each band is the address of the info table.

 ![](assets/eventlog2html-info-table.png)